https://github.com/elenaches/python-chroma-key-app

 python app.py img_filename bk_filename ofilename

-- `img_filename` - path to an image with a 'green screen'.
+- `img_filename` - path to an image with a green screen.

-- `bk_filename` - path to the background.
+- `bk_filename` - path to the background image.